josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/⚔️_culture_war_risk_logic_in_uk_public_institutions.md

 # ⚔️ Culture War Risk Logic in UK Public Institutions
-**First created:** 2025-11-16 | **Last updated:** 2026-01-29
+**First created:** 2025-11-16 | **Last updated:** 2026-04-24
-*How culture war narratives infiltrate public bodies, distort safeguarding and governance priorities, and create reactive, optics-driven misinterpretation loops.*
+*How culture war narratives can influence institutional behaviour, shaping risk perception, decision-making, and governance priorities.*

 ---

 ## 🛰️ Orientation

-Culture war logic does not remain confined to newspapers or partisan rhetoric.
+Culture war narratives are not confined to media or political debate.
-It **seeps** into public institutions:
+They can influence how public institutions interpret risk and respond to uncertainty.

+This influence may be observed across:

 - councils
 - schools